Introduction

 }

-}This works, but it creates tight coupling.
+This works, but it creates tight coupling.
 Shipping now depends on ProductServiceImpl—a concrete class with its own dependencies, internal structure, and implementation details.
-And even worse, this coupling is transitive: ProductServiceImpl depends on ProductRepository, which depends on database entities.
+And the coupling is transitive: ProductServiceImpl depends on ProductRepository, which depends on database entities.
 Shipping has indirectly coupled itself to the Products database schema.

 interface ProductServiceApi {

-fun getProduct(id: String): ProductDto
+fun getProduct(id: ProductId): ProductDto

 }